juanviz/minecraft/README.md

 Role Name
 =========

-Install a Minecraft Server in a Raspberry Pi with Ubuntu or as container in microk8s or any Kubernetes compatible cluster
+Install a Minecraft Server in a Raspberry Pi or any server with Ubuntu or as container in microk8s or any Kubernetes compatible cluster.

 Requirements
 ------------
-Ubuntu for Raspberry Pi 4
+Ubuntu Server for Raspberry Pi 4 or Ubuntu Server Standard

 Workstation with Ansible 2.9 installed

-Workaround for run microk8s properly
+Workaround for run microk8s properly in a Raspberry Pi
 ------------

 1. Edit /var/snap/microk8s/current/args/containerd file and change --root and --state folders to /mnt/